 What are swallowing problems?

 Difficulty swallowing is also called dysphagia (say "dis-FAY-jee-uh").
-It is most often a sign of a problem with your child's throat or esophagus.
-This is the tube that moves food and liquids from the back of the mouth to the stomach.
+It is most often a sign of a problem with your throat or esophagus.
+This is the tube that moves food and liquids from the back of your mouth to your stomach.

 Trouble swallowing can occur when the muscles and nerves that move food through the throat and esophagus are not working right.
-To help your child swallow food, the doctor or speech therapist may advise a special dysphagia diet.
+To help you swallow food, your doctor or speech therapist may advise a special dysphagia diet for you.

 Why is a special diet important?

-A dysphagia diet can help your child handle some problems that can occur when it's hard to swallow food and liquids easily.
+A dysphagia diet can help you handle some problems that can occur when it's hard to swallow food and liquids easily.
 These problems can include:

 - Malnutrition.
-This means your child isn't getting enough healthy foods to keep his or her body working well.
+This means you aren't getting enough healthy foods to keep your body working well.

 - Dehydration.
-This means your child isn't getting enough liquids to keep his or her body healthy.
+This means you aren't getting enough liquids to keep your body healthy.

 - Aspiration.
-This means that food, liquid, or saliva goes down the windpipe (trachea) into your child's lungs, instead of down the esophagus to the stomach.
+This means that food, liquid, or saliva goes down your windpipe (trachea) into your lungs, instead of down your esophagus to your stomach.
 This can lead to aspiration pneumonia, which is an inflammation of the lungs.

 What is the dysphagia diet?

-In the dysphagia diet, you change the foods your child eats and the liquids your child drinks to make it easier to swallow them.
+In the dysphagia diet, you change the foods you eat and the liquids you drink to make it easier to swallow them.
 You may:

-- Change the texture of the foods your child eats.
-The doctor or speech therapist may advise you to feed your child one of these types of foods:
+- Change the texture of the foods you eat.
+Your doctor or speech therapist may advise you to eat one of these types of foods:

 - Easy-to-chew foods.
 These are foods that are soft or tender.